Dragon Explained / Universal Law of the Moon

 Sir Isaac Newton stated, “For every action, there is an equal and opposite reaction.”
 This highlights the idea that our thoughts shape our reality; we become what we think.
 This concept reflects what I refer to as the “Universal Law,” which encompasses the cause and effect relationship exemplified by the yin and yang, commonly understood as the Law of Karma.

 In modern astrology, the Dragon’s Head and Tail refer to the South and North Nodes of the Moon.
-In Chinese astrology, the Dragon closely resembles the symbol of Aries found in Occidental astrology.
-To my understanding, the Moon, on its own, plays a significant role in influencing the daily fate of the world, directly impacting the weather and the natural forces at work.
+In Chinese astrology, the Dragon closely resembles the symbol of Aries found in Western astrology.
+To my understanding, the Moon plays a significant role in shaping the world’s daily fate, directly affecting weather and the natural forces at work.

-“Knowledge is power, ignorance is evil!” – Use the Universal Laws at your advantage!
+“Knowledge is power; ignorance is evil!” – Use the Universal Laws to your advantage!

 The waxing and waning of our closest satellite, the Moon, generates the daily process of the tides.
-The lunar cycle lasts 28 and a half days, which aligns closely with the average menstrual cycle.
-Consequently, women may exhibit both physical and spiritual responses, while everyone may subconsciously react to terms like “lunatic,” “moody,” or “crabby.”
+The lunar cycle lasts approximately 28 and a half days, which closely aligns with the average menstrual cycle.
+As a result, women may exhibit both physical and spiritual responses, while everyone may subconsciously react to terms like “lunatic,” “moody,” or “crabby.”

-The scientific community has recognized increased activity during a Full Moon, but they often overlook the wealth of information that could be harnessed for the benefit of society.
-My “Cyber Cosmic University” aims to uncover the cosmic codes and the secrets of the planets and the Moon.
+The scientific community has recognized increased activity during a Full Moon, though they often overlook the wealth of information that could be harnessed for the benefit of society.
+My “Cyber Cosmic University” aims to uncover the cosmic codes and secrets of the planets and the Moon.

-Throughout my years of careful observation, I have found that the Moon undeniably affects the human psyche and our emotional responses to life.
-Without opposing forces (positive and negative), there would be no reactions, and thus, no life possible on both spiritual and physical planes.
+Through careful observation over the years, I have found that the Moon undeniably affects the human psyche and our emotional responses to life.
+Without opposing forces (positive and negative), there would be no reactions, and thus, no life would be possible on both spiritual and physical planes.

 Our so-called “dead” satellite is very much alive.
 By carefully observing its patterns, we can lead more stable and productive lives.